serenity-is/docs/api/js/corelib/interfaces/Fluent.md

 ▸ **attr**(`name`): `string`

-Gets or sets the value of the specified attribute.
+Gets the value of the specified attribute.

 #### Parameters